-Jules Polonetsky, Director, Future of Privacy Forum Meta Brown, General Manager - Analytics Division, LinguaSys Becky Sweger, Data Scientist and Software Developer, National Priorities Project 2:45 PM - 3:15 PM Networking Break 3:15 PM - 4:45 PM New Data in an Open Data World In this session, we will talk nuts and bolts about new data sources, including new open data (usaspending.gov), new longitudinal data (the Student Longitudinal Data Series), and data being created from the newly formed Consumer Financial Protection Bureau.
+Jules Polonetsky, Director, Future of Privacy Forum Meta Brown, General Manager - Analytics Division, LinguaSys Becky Sweger, Data Scientist and Software Developer, National Priorities Project Ian White, Founder and CEO, Urban Mapping Incorporated 2:45 PM - 3:15 PM Networking Break 3:15 PM - 4:45 PM New Data in an Open Data World In this session, we will talk nuts and bolts about new data sources, including new open data (usaspending.gov), the Billion Prices project, and data being used and created for the newly formed Consumer Financial Protection Bureau.
 What new information do they offer?
 What are we learning from the effort to create the new data from alternative sources?
 Moderator:

-Warren Brown, Senior Research Associate, Cornell Institute for Social and Economic Research (CISER)
+Warren Brown, Senior Research Associate, Cornell Institute for Social and Economic Research (CISER) Speakers:

-Speakers:
+Ron Borzekowski, Section Chief in the Office of Research at the Consumer Financial Protection Bureau

-Ron Borzekowski, Section Chief in the Office of Research at the Consumer Financial Protection Bureau Roberto Rigobon, Billion Prices Project, MIT
+Roberto Rigobon, Billion Prices Project, MIT

 Mike Horrigan, Associate Commissioner for Prices and Living Conditions

 5:00 PM - 6:30 PM Networking Happy Hour:

 Tonic, 2036 G Street, NW Washington, DC

 Thursday, September 13, 2012

 8:00 AM - 9:00 AM Continental Breakfast

 9:00 AM - 10:00 AM Plenary Presentation: Federal Data from the Ground Up: Cities.data.gov

 Smaller units of government are also beginning to publish open data.
 The federal government is investing in a platform to enable these data to be normalized and standardized across jurisdictions.
 Will the future of micro-geographic data look like this?
 What implications does this have for the American Community Survey and other data sets?

 Moderator: